Editor's note: This article was originally published May 17. We're bringing the popular story back for your weekend reading pleasure!

-MIAMI, Fla.
-(Circa) - On our way out of the the World Erotic Art Museum (WEAM) in Miami, Florida, I stopped at the postcard carousal to buy a few postcards for my friends.
+MIAMI (CIRCA) - On our way out of the the World Erotic Art Museum (WEAM) in Miami, I stopped at the postcard carousel to buy a few postcards for my friends.

 "You have to mail those inside envelopes, you know," cautioned the woman at the front desk.
 "Sometimes they send them back."

-For the last few hours, I had immersed myself so deeply in a massive collection of erotic art that I had forgotten to anticipate the prudishness of the USPS.
-"That's ok, I'll still take them."
+For the last few hours, I had immersed myself so deeply in a massive collection of erotic art that I had forgotten to anticipate the prudishness of the U.S. Postal Service.
+"That's OK, I'll still take them."

 I wanted the postcards, because I wanted to alert as many people as I could to the existence of this eye-opening and inspiring museum.

 Founded in 2005, WEAM is the only museum in the country dedicated exclusively to erotic fine art.

 With a total collection of more than 4,000 pieces, the museum strives to expose a larger audience to erotic art, showcasing work dating from 300 B.C. to the present.

 "So many people are unaware that erotic art has been created throughout the centuries.
 They have such a narrow-minded vision without realizing that without eroticism, without the sexual acts which are depicted, there would be no people.
 What the art does is visualizes the thoughts and activities of habits of people throughout the ages."